europace/kex-market-engine-api/README.md

 You will find the current version of the API within the [Releases](https://github.com/europace/kex-market-engine-api/releases).

-## API specifikation
+## API specification

-Request and response are defined in the [Swagger Definition](https://github.com/europace/kex-market-engine-api/blob/master/swagger.yml).
+Requests and responses are defined in the [Swagger Definition](https://github.com/europace/kex-market-engine-api/blob/master/swagger.yml).

 ## Documentation